|External Dimensions||27,04 x 9,92 m|

 A sedum roof has been planted to improve thermal performance and also to help the building blend into its natural surroundings.
 The heritage of the site is all-important and the building has been designed to look as if it is floating slightly above ground level - just like a ship.

 The interior of the building seats up to 80 diners.
 The internal finish is no less than exceptional.
 The natural oiled walnut floors give a high quality feel right in the moment you walk through the door and the bar furniture also has been designed to match.
 There is a viewing panel that allows diners to see what is going on in the kitchen, while at the same time letting the staff enjoy the breath-taking views over the harbour.

 The ceiling has been specially designed to depict the topography of the Mudeford Harbour.
 Curved lines on different levels are set with coloured rope lights to magnificent effect.
 All the plaster work for this feature was pre-fabricated in the Baufritz factory in Germany to an exacting design.

-Customers of the restaurant enjoy the stunning contemporary architecture, great food and a healthy indoor climate.
+Customers of the restaurant enjoy the stunning contemporary bungalow style architecture, great food and a healthy indoor climate.
 Alex Aitken enjoys preparing culinary delights in the cutting edge kitchen, safe in the knowledge that he will receive much lower than average utility bills due to the building's exceptional thermal performance.

 Alex Aitken says: "I am a `home-grown´ chef with a huge amount of food knowledge and experience.
 My list of accolades includes the UK´s Top Food Awards but it was my love of local food that I feel has made me the perfect chef to head up ´The Jetty´.